As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

-A quick, healthy, and gluten free enchilada casserole full of spicy flavors, lots of cheese, and nutrient-rich quinoa.
+A quick and easy gluten free enchilada casserole full of spices, cheese, and nutrient-rich quinoa.

 Not only do we love the way it tastes, but it’s naturally gluten free AND is one of the few plant based foods that can be considered a complete protein (meaning it is a source of protein that contains the proper proportion of all nine of the essential amino acids necessary for the dietary needs of humans).